 Stay connected with your child.
 You’ll probably want to keep an eye on your child’s activities and friends.
 Being open and approachable can help you with this.

-Talk to your child about his developing brain.
-Understanding this important period of growth might help teenagers process their feelings.
-It might also make taking care of their brains more interesting.
+Talk with your child about his developing brain.
+Understanding this important period of growth might help your child process his feelings.
+It might also make taking care of his brain more interesting.

 Teenagers are often passionate about their interests, especially ones that give them opportunities to socialise.
 You can help your child develop skills and confidence by supporting her interests, activities and hobbies